zBrush sculpting and fighter model

 Anonymous said: The images in your R´ha short movie remind me a lot of the worlds in the comic books by Enki Bilal.
 Do you know his work and if so, was that an influence (to say the least)?

 No, I don´t know those :P

-seaheroe asked: How big was the project in data?
+seaheroe said: How big was the project in data?

 Around 600GB but the plain rendered images made up another 500GB :)